 If your usual workshops are very difficult to convert into a home-learning setting (maybe there are certain health and safety restrictions or the equipment needed is very large and expensive) you could consider some other options such as theory-based learning, craft studio/workshop tours, live demonstrations and one-to-one Q&A sessions providing expert insight and advice on individual projects.

 If you have lots of ideas or are struggling with so much going on to pinpoint exactly what you could develop for online learning please get in touch - we would be happy to help you to work out where to focus your attention and identify what students would be interested in.
+Email us and we will help as much as we can.

 Students will want to know exactly what they can expect to gain from a course: